Cynthiavlu/Identification_microbial_community_paro/Pre-analysis/readme.md

 after adapter trimming, quality control was repeated.

 ## Quality filtering
-This was only performed for the ONTrack pipeline as fastp is already part of the NanoCLUST pipeline
+This was only performed for the ONTrack pipeline as fastp is already part of the NanoCLUST pipeline.

-Fastp was run in a script:
+Fastp was run in a script [fastp.sh](https://github.com/Cynthiavlu/Identification_microbial_community_paro/blob/main/Pre-analysis/fastp.sh):

 ```
 #!/bin/bash